 The wireless access points on your network that you know about expose you to enough risk as it is.
 But what about the ones you never knew were there in the first place?

-The proliferation of cheap wireless access points and the need to connect more devices or to be able to connect wirelessly to a closer access point in order to get a stronger wireless signal result in users taking things into their own hands.
+The proliferation of cheap wireless access points and the need to connect more devices or to be able to connect wirelessly to a closer access point in order to get a stronger wireless signal results in users taking things into their own hands.
 You might have wireless routers and access points connected to Ethernet ports on your network that you aren’t aware of.
 Without visibility of those devices, there is no way for you to ensure they are properly configured to meet security policies, or that they are patched and updated.
 You also can’t monitor rogue devices to identify suspicious or malicious activity so you can take action before a compromised device becomes a compromised network.